 Step # 3.
-Explain Your Reasoning For Your Book’s Dedication
+Explain Your Reasoning for Your Book’s Dedication

 Here is your chance to explain why you chose the person you did for your dedication.
 Why are you honoring this particular person?
 This will double as an explanation to that person, as well as to your readers.
 And by explaining your reasoning to your readers, you are helping to create an emotional connection with your reader.

-Although your explanation for choosing this person might only be a very small opportunity to make an emotional connection with your reader, you must NEVER pass up an opportunity for a chance to make an emotional connection with your reader.
+Although your explanation for choosing this person might only be a small opportunity to make an emotional connection with your reader, you must NEVER pass up an opportunity to emotionally connect with your reader.
 Remember, everyone reads the dedication.

-A. Why Make An Emotional Connection?
+A. Why Make an Emotional Connection?

-You must never forget, that in order to have a financially and critically successful book, you must make an emotional connection with the reader.
-In order to get book buyers to buy your book in the first place, and then get them to read the entire book, and then like what they read, and then want to buy more of your books, you MUST to make an emotional connection with them.
+You must never forget that to have a financially and critically successful book, you must connect emotionally with the reader.
+To get buyers to buy your book in the first place, then get them to read the entire book, then like what they read, and then want to buy more of your books, you MUST make an emotional connection with them.

-B. How To Be Creative And Forthcoming
+B. How to Be Creative and Forthcoming

 Step # 4.
-Address The Dedication
+Address the Dedication

-This is the simplest and easiest step of the process.
+This simple and direct dedication is the simplest and easiest step of the process.
 Here are a few simple examples: “This book is dedicated to . . . “, “To . . .”, “For . . .”, “I dedicate this book to . . .”, “In loving memory of . . . ”, or simply just start writing your dedication without any formal address.
-I’m sure that you can think of other ways to address your dedication.
+I’m sure you can think of other ways to address your dedication.
 But the general rule here is to keep it simple and respectful.

-As you can now easily see, with a little bit of planning, the dedication can be one of the easiest things to create for your book.
-But it can also be a subtle way to cleverly make an emotional connection with the reader cleverly.
+As you can now easily see, with some planning, the dedication can be one of the easiest things to create for your book.
+But it can also be a subtle way to make an emotional connection with the reader cleverly.

-Questions For Us To Think About And Discuss
+Questions to Think About